 Kratom, also known as mitragyna speciosa, is an old drug, although its recent popularity on the world stage has been helped by the opioid crisis and the claims that it can help with opioid withdrawal.
-Being first isolated in 1921, its chemical structure was not fully identified until 1964¹.
+Being first isolated in 1921, its chemical structure was not fully identified until 1964.
 However, it has been used by people in Southeast Asia for hundreds of years for its stimulant effects, as well as its supposed help with reducing opium and prescription opioids withdrawal symptoms.
 However kratom withdrawal symptoms can, themselves, be quite serious.